andrewdsilva/payify/README.md

 <% end %>
 ```

+## API

+If you prefer using the Payify API, after creating the payment object, you can initialize a new Stripe payment by making a request to: `/payments/:id/new.json`

+This request will return a JSON response containing the `stripe_payment_intent_id` and `stripe_client_secret` required to process a payment using Stripe.

-If you prefer using the Payify API, you can make a request to the following endpoint to update the payment status and retrieve its current state:
+After making the payment, you can make a request to the following endpoint to update the payment status and retrieve its current state:

 ```
 /payments/:id/complete.json
 ```

 ## Status

 You can access the payment status using `@payment.status`.
 The possible statuses are: